-Because the Department of Pharmacology & Physiology has significant areas of strength, including research, natural products, and neuropharmacology, students in the MS program in Pharmacology can either have a varied set of electives or can concentrate their elective credits in one of these areas.
+Because the Department of Pharmacology & Physiology has significant areas of strength, including research, natural products, regulatory science, and neuropharmacology, students in the MS program in Pharmacology can either have a varied set of electives or can concentrate their elective credits in one of these areas.
 The MS degree requires 30 credits for completion and, of those, 23 credits are specified requirements.
 Thus, there are seven elective credits in the program.
-Upon entering the MS program the student would choose one of four areas, General, Research, Natural Products, or Neuropharmacology.
+Upon entering the MS program the student would choose one of areas, General, Research, Natural Products, Regulatory Science, or Neuropharmacology.
 At the end of the fall semester, the student can continue, and complete, the concentration in the spring semester, or can choose to move into the General program.

 Thus, the options in our MS Program are:

 General - Completing the M.S. degree in pharmacology does not require choosing an area of concentration.
 A more general curriculum can be chosen for the seven elective credits required for the M.S. degree and, in this case, the student can explore more than one topic of interest.
 The advantage of this approach is an increase in the breadth of the education.